-I can’t write about caramels without giving a shout out to Werther’s Originals. (commercial below)
+I can't write about Keto caramels without giving a shout out to Werther's Originals. (commercial below)

-My grandmother never went anywhere without a couple in her purse.
+My grandmother never went anywhere without a couple caramels in her purse.

-All you need is butter, cream and a little sweetener and you too can make this grandmotherly confection.
+All you need is butter, cream and a little sweetener and you too can make these Keto caramels.

 First, you melt the butter over medium-low heat and cook it until it browns.
 Add your sweetener and pancake syrup and cook until it thickens and becomes gooey, about 3 minutes.
 Add cream and cook for a minute more.
 Transfer the mixture to a bowl and whisk until it cools a bit.
 Then pour it into candy molds and chill for a few hours until they harden.

 And that's all it takes to make this classic treat, beloved by grandparents everywhere.Print

 These low carb soft caramel candies are a simple grandmotherly treat that you can make yourself at home.
 And each caramel has less than 1g net carbs.

 - Prep Time: 5

 - 3 tablespoons sugar-free pancake syrup or equivalent sugar-free syrup

 - ⅓ cup Swerve or equivalent granulated sweetener